amelialwx/AC215_PlatePals/README.md

                 ├── docker-shell.sh
                 ├── preprocess.py
                 └── requirements.txt

-Preprocess container
+Model Training (Multi-class CNN)
 ------------
 - This container ingests 4.65GB of the [Food-101 dataset](https://www.tensorflow.org/datasets/catalog/food101) and performs image preprocessing before uploading the modified data to a GCS Bucket.
 - It also fetches and uploads [nutritional data](https://raw.githubusercontent.com/prasertcbs/basic-dataset/master/nutrients.csv) as a CSV file to the same GCS Bucket.
 - Required inputs: GCS Project Name and GCS Bucket Name.
 - Output: Processed data stored in the GCS Bucket.

-(1) `src/preprocessing/preprocess.py`: This file manages the preprocessing of our 4.65GB dataset.
-Image dimensions are resized to 128x128 pixels to expedite subsequent processing.
-We apply random transformations such as horizontal flips, rotations, and zooms.
-These preprocessed images are batch-processed and uploaded to the GCS Bucket as a zip file.

-(2) `src/preprocessing/requirements.txt`: Lists the Python packages essential for image preprocessing.

-(3) `src/preprocessing/Dockerfile`: The Dockerfile is configured to use `python:3.9-slim-buster`.
-It sets up volumes and uses secret keys (which should not be uploaded to GitHub) for connecting to the GCS Bucket.
+(1) `src/model-training/package/trainer/task.py`: This file reads our food data, a 4.65GB dataset, from the GCS bucket, fits a CNN model for multi-class classification, and then evaluates in on a test dataset.
+Image dimensions are resized to 128x128 pixels.

 Running our code
 ------------